Notes from a New Breastfeeding Mom: Part 2

 It is okay that I cry when my milk splatters across the floor.
 Or get aggravated when I fall asleep before I put the milk properly in the fridge.
 I’m allowed to be miffed when my husband dumps out “just an ounce” or when Grant takes a mouthful and spits it out.
 It’s okay that I have these feelings.
 I’ve earned them!

 I also learned in that moment I needed to get a bit more sleep and rework my plan.
 While I was doing what was right for my son and my supply, I was ignoring one part of the lactation consultant’s advice – I was grossly neglecting myself.

-So I now bottle feed while I’m pumping a couple times a day.
 Sometimes my husband feeds Grant while I’m pumping.
 And, of course, I take a couple precious feedings and bond with my son while breastfeeding.
 It’s a mixed bag of tricks, but it’s working.
 There’s not as much stress on me anymore.
 There’s not as much tension around feedings anymore.

 While pumping will never be a “fun” activity, I don’t mind it as much.
 I make pumping sessions a chance to catch up on TV, an opportunity to call a friend, or sometimes I just sit in silence…precious silence – that one is my favorite.